 Who is welcome?
 You are!
 We welcome everyone, regardless of age, gender, disability, race, sexual orientation, or anything else that some people might want to think of as excluding anyone.

 The Service: Our worship will vary a bit from Sunday to Sunday.
 However, there will always be songs (hymns), one or more Bible readings, a money offering and prayers.
 There will also be a “Kids’ Slot” (aimed at children of all ages!) and a longer talk.
 We usually celebrate Communion on the third Sunday of each month.
 Services are timed to finish at or a little before 12.00 noon.
 Having said all that, we are flexible.

 Music: Modern songs predominate, although we include some more traditional hymns.
-You will almost certainly find a keyboard in use, along with a guitar, bass guitar and drums – or, at least some of them.
+You will almost certainly find a keyboard in use, along with a guitar, bass guitar and drums – or, at least, some of them.
 The organ may literally come into play sometimes.
-There will be a music leader and three other singers ‘up front’ and using mics.
+There will be a music leader and two or three other singers ‘up front’ and using mics.
 All the words are projected on to a central screen and separate monitors at the sides of the worship area.

 After Worship: We serve light refreshments in the entrance Foyer and in the Conservatory.
 Chatting over a fairly traded cuppa is a great way to ask questions and to get to know each other better.
 Most people do hang around, rather than rushing off.
 We hope you will hang out too.